selamet/secret-santasu/README.md

-#### Online olarak yılbaşı çekilişi yapmanızı sağlayan uygulamadır.
+#### It is an application that allows you to make New Year's draws online..
-* Eşleşmeler rastgele yapılmaktadır.
+* Matches are made randomly.
-* Sonuçlar her bir katılımcının mail adresine gönderilmektedir.
+* Results are sent to each participant's e-mail address.

-### Katkıda Bulunmak İçin
+### About Project

-* Frontend Vue.js ile yazılmıştır
+* We are use Vue.js to front-end.
-* Backend Flask ile yazılmıştır
+* We are use Falsk to backend.
-* Dizinlerin içinde kurulum ve çalıştırma için gerekli adımlar yazılmıştır.
+* How to run the application is available in the readme.md file.
-* Dileyen herkes katkıda bulunabilir :)
+* Anyone who wishes can contribute to the application :)